Sevdeilge/Diabets-Classifier-Comparison/README.md

 # Diabets-Classifier-Comparison
-This repository contains the machine learning process focused on training, evaluating, and comparing multiple classification models on the same dataset.
+This repository contains a Jupyter Notebook session where different machine learning classification models are experimentally trained on the same dataset, performance metrics are calculated separately, and a comparative analysis of the results is performed.

 ## Models Implemented